The Obama administration is ending the 'wet, dry' foot policy for Cuban arrivals to U.S.

 The changes also come roughly one week before Obama leaves office.
 The president made a historic visit to the island nation last year— the first American president to do so since Calvin Coolidge made the trek nearly 90 years ago.

-The policy was added in a 1995 revision of the Cuban Adjustment Act, the 1966 policies intended to isolate Cuba that Obama has worked to eliminate.
-Cubans who were apprehended in the waters between the two countries, however, are returned to Cuba.
+The wet foot, dry-foot policy was added in a 1995 revision of the Cuban Adjustment Act, the 1966 legislation intended to isolate Cuba, which Obama has worked to eliminate.
+Cubans who were apprehended in the waters between the two countries, however, were returned to Cuba under the policy.

-The policy was intended as a response to the Mariel Boat Lift, when Fidel Castro allowed thousands of Cubans to leave the island and head to the U.S.'s shores.
-The policy was designed to prevent future similar mass migration, while still recognizing the political ramifications of turning back Cubans, particularly in the Cuban American community where the opposition to the Castro regime has been fervent.
+The policy was designed to prevent mass migrations of Cubans to the U.S., while still recognizing the political ramifications of turning back Cubans, particularly from the Cuban American community where the opposition to the Castro regime has been fervent.

-In January of last year, Sen. Marco Rubio backed a bill drafted by Rep. Carlos Curbelo, both Florida Republicans and both Cuban Americans, that would have limited refugee assistance for Cuban Americans who reached American shores.
-Cubans have generally been assumed to be political refugees and asylum seekers and gotten aid such as food stamps, disability and other tax-subsidized assistance, something not available to people who enter the country without a visa or other legal permission.

-The bill was intended to prevent abuses of the program.
-His bill attempted to ensure only true asylum seekers and refugees fleeing persecution get the assistance.
-The Orlando Sentinel reported last year that some Cubans were collecting benefits while still living in Cuba.
-The benefits are granted through the Refugee Education Assistance Act, but the Cuban Adjustment Act's wet foot dry foot policy is what designates most Cuban migrants as refugees.

 Advocates for ending the policy hailed the administration's move.